 This Restful Table macro adds a table that contains data retrieved from a given URL.
 Adding a Restful table to a Confluence page allows for data to change over the lifespan of that page (dynamic data).
 This can save time and can reduce error caused by manually updating data.

 Example use cases could include the monitoring of traffic on specific pages, viewing completed work, stock exchange, etc.

 Please note that this macro has been designed as a developer macro and requires some knowledge of REST APIs.
-To learn more about what can be done using REST APIs in Confluence, please follow this link.
+To learn more about what can be done using REST APIs in Confluence, you can start with this Wikipedia article.

-There are three parameters that can be set for the Restful Table Macro:
+There are three parameters that must be set for the Restful Table macro:

 Specify the URL from which to retrieve the data

 Headers are the labels for each column relating to the data